 Mission & Vision

-The Mission of Weehawken Creative Arts is to provide high-quality arts education and personal growth programs within our community year round.
+The Mission of Weehawken Creative Arts is to provide high-quality arts education, personal growth programs and cultural events while playing a leadership role in the arts within our communities year round.

 Our Vision is that Weehawken Creative Arts is a sustainable organization that acts as a conduit for creativity within our community.